GusBovo/GusBovo.github.io/index.md

 [Put Them On The Scale!](https://itch.io/jam/gmtk-2024/rate/2889944) ranked #2604, placing it in the top 35% of all games submitted.

+"Put Them On The Scale!" is a physics-based game where players stack various vehicles in an attempt to reach the moon.
+Designed to be a fun and light-hearted experience, it incorporates the jam’s theme, “Built to Scale,” with a unique twist.

 The game was developed over approximately 40 hours of focused work (excluding rest).
 Despite the challenges of working solo under the pressure of a 96-hour deadline, I successfully completed and submitted the project on time.

 Here’s some feedback from the game’s itch.io page: